 The executive council includes seven members of the FASS, six of whom are tenured faculty members (two from each of the three divisions) and one of whom is an untenured or non-ladder faculty member.
 If no untenured or non-ladder member agrees to serve following election, the executive council may consist of six tenured members.
 The executive council is elected by the FASS members directly, from among the elected FASS members.
 Vacancies created by outgoing members will be voted on after the yearly FASS elections, and as vacancies arise during the year.
 The executive council shall consist of the chair, secretary/deputy chair, and four or five others.
 Executive council members serve for a term of one year, renewable by reelection up to a total of four consecutive one-year terms.
-The executive council changes each year on June 15, two months before the instatement of the new Senate.
+The executive council changes each year on July 1.